 An initial proof representative of the final positioning and color.
 It is not produced by the printing (ink on paper) process.
 It’s the first proof the agency sees when the ad is fully composed.

 The proof produced by printing ink on paper.

-Inks used for 4-color process printing, i.e., cyan, magenta, yellow, and black.
+Inks used for four-color process printing, i.e., cyan, magenta, yellow, and black.

-A term generally meaning printing something again – is used frequently when an agency receives many copies of the ad they created – these are often printed by the publication and sent to the agency.
+A term generally meaning printing something again; used frequently when an agency receives many copies of the ad they created.
+Often these are printed by the publication and sent to the agency.

-System where the visual is placed on scanner and electronically digitized to be manipulated, output, or stored on a computer.
+System where item is placed on scanner – drum is round, flatbed is flat – and electronically digitized to be manipulated, output or stored on a computer.

 Number of halftone dots per running inch.

-Mostly an old fashioned term referring to the process of “setting type” – nowadays type is “set” by the computer.
+Mostly an old-fashioned term referring to the process of “setting type” – these days type is “set” by the computer

 When a user leaves a shopping cart with something in it prior to completing the transaction.